 I got this very wide piece of molding at one of the Peddler’s malls for $2.75—what a bargain!
 It was easy to find now that I have all my lumber pieces organized in my new work bench.

-This is the bare bones of a repurposed dresser—it's going to need a lot of supports.
+Can you believe this is the bare bones of a vintage dresser?
+As I said, it's going to need a lot of supports.

 I started by adding some braces on each side.

-I used my Kreg Jig to make pocket holes to give a really nice fit.
+Of course, I used my Kreg Jig to make pocket holes, they give a really nice fit.
 That gave me something sturdy to attach the side seat supports.

 For the bench seat I used some 1x’s to get the right width.
 I used my Kreg Jig to drill the pocket holes to make my seat nice and sturdy.